noi-techpark/opendatahub-website/src/content/datasets/tourism/accommodation_two.md

 ---

 On the Accommodations Endpoint it is also possible to get Rooms.
-Rooms from source LTS are open data, otherwise rooms from Source HGV are closed data.
+Rooms from sources LTS and HGV are closed data.

 |                |                                                                                                                   |
 | :------------- | ----------------------------------------------------------------------------------------------------------------- |